Xiao Yan — Outstanding, Connivance King with A Tragic Ending

 How the Great King Was Starved to Death

-Therefore, when a conquered general initiated an uprising, King Xiao Yan sent his adopted son, the one who had betrayed and rebelled him, to be the general to quell this uprising.
+A few years later, when a conquered general initiated a rebel war, Xiao Yan sent his adopted son, the one who had betrayed and rebelled him, to be the general that led the army to quell this uprising.

-The talented king Xiao Yan, who built up a prosperous kingdom and accomplished outstanding artistic achievements, but was imprisoned and starved to death at the age of 84.
+Sometime later, Xiao Yan, the emperor that built up a prosperous kingdom and accomplished outstanding artistic achievements, starved to death at the age of 85.

 If Xiao Yan were a normal civilian, he might have been considered a super smart and kind person, who was able to forgive anyone and anything.